 It is also the famous point that leads to many routes for some of the charming hill stations of West Bengal.
 Being the second largest city of West Bengal, the connectivity from other hill stations is good.
-Among locals, it is famous for the tetralogy of Ts, namely Tea, Timber, Tourism and Transport.
+Among locals, it is famous for the tetralogy of Ts, namely Tea, Timber, and Tourism.

 As already mentioned, Siliguri is a place which has natural splendor in abundance and travelling here is not at all an issue.
 It was last summer when I planned for Darjeeling because of my Mountaineering Course in HMI.